-Similar to other less-common languages, the Babbel Polish course is pretty limited.
+Similar to other less-common languages, the Babbel Polish course is quite limited.
 It can be a great way to start learning the language, but will only take you to an upper-beginner level.
 It includes Newcomer, Beginner 1, and Beginner 2 levels, as well as additional courses that teach you grammar, the cultures and traditions of Poland, and vocabulary.
-For Polish specifically, it may be better to seek out other resources or apps that provide more comprehensive lessons.
+For Polish specifically, it may be better to seek out other Polish language apps that provide more comprehensive lessons.

 Babbel Review: Areas of Improvement

-Compared to its competitors, Babbel is definitely one of the better apps.
-It still has plenty of aspects that can be improved though.
+Compared to its competitors, Babbel is one of the best apps available.
+But it still has some aspects that can be improved.
 The main one is the range of language courses.
-Even though Babbel specifically develops each language course individually, which is commendable, there are huge differences in the content offered in each course.
-Particularly for people who want to learn multiple languages with Babbel, they may be disappointed to find some courses more developed than others.
+Even though Babbel specifically develops each language course individually, which is commendable, there are huge differences in the amount of content offered in each course.
+Particularly for people who want to learn multiple languages with Babbel, they may be disappointed to find some courses are more developed than others.

 Another area of improvement for Babbel is its additional features.
-While they sound interesting, the actual content in them is thin and not very helpful.
-Learners can pick up a few tips and tricks while using them, but overall, they’re not helpful for learning a language at all.
+While they sound interesting, the actual content in them is lacking and not very helpful.
+Learners can pick up a few tips and tricks while using them, but overall, they’re not that helpful for learning a language.
 For this reason, the best way to use Babbel is to stick to its main content: the courses.

 Babbel Alternatives and Competitors

-Even though Babbel is an established language learning app, it still has plenty of competitors and alternatives.
-There are a lot of apps like Babbel out there, like Rosetta Stone, Mondly, MosaLingua, and Duolingo.
+Even though Babbel is an established language learning app, there are plenty of competitors and alternatives.
 In terms of content, Rosetta Stone is the most similar to Babbel.
-Mondly also has a similar structure, but focuses more on user statistics and date to keep you motivated.
-Unlike the others, MosaLingua offers more a self-directed, immersive language learning experience.
-If you prefer a more traditional approach, you can look into a resource like LingoDeer or Lingoda.
+Mondly also has a similar structure, but focuses more on vocabulary and tracking your progress to keep you motivated.
+Unlike the others, MosaLingua offers more of a self-directed, immersive language learning experience.
+If you prefer a traditional approach to language learning, you can look into an app like LingoDeer or Lingoda.

-Rosetta Stone, like Babbel, is one of the most well-known language apps, so it’s only natural to compare them.
-They also have similar course and lesson structures and have similar prices.
-While there are a lot of similarities between the two, there are also some notable differences.
-Rosetta Stone opts for a more immersive approach while Babbel uses a more gradual process and provides explanations in your native language.
+Rosetta Stone, like Babbel, is one of the most well-known language apps.
+They have similar course and lesson structures and have similar prices.
+But there are also some notable differences.
+Rosetta Stone opts for an immersive approach while Babbel uses a gradual process and provides explanations in your native language.
 You can learn more in this Rosetta Stone review.

 Mondly and Babbel have similar structures, but the content, technology, and general pace of the apps is different.
 Babbel offers more useful content overall, but keeps some aspects of the language in separate lessons, like grammar.
-Mondly incorporates grammar into its lessons and has a more interactive approach to learning grammar.
+Mondly incorporates grammar into its lessons and has a more interactive approach.
 Both are good apps for beginners, but Babbel offers more content for intermediate and advanced language learners.
-You can read the full Mondly review to learn more.
+You can read our full Mondly review to learn more.

 Babbel vs MosaLingua

-A Babbel and Duolingo comparison is necessary because both apps are pretty similar in their content, methodology, and user experience.
-They’re both set up as courses, but Babbel offers more flexibility and allows you to choose which lessons you do.
+Babbel and Duolingo are similar in their content, methodology, and user experience.
+They’re both set up as comprehensive courses, but Babbel offers more flexibility and allows you to choose which lessons you do.
 Duolingo only lets you move forward after you complete the previous lessons.
-In regards to content, Babbel far outshines Duolingo because it’s content is actually useful, while Duolingo teaches more random phrases.
+Babbel far outshines Duolingo in terms of content because it’s actually useful, while Duolingo teaches random words and phrases.
 More casual learners usually choose Duolingo because it’s free, but if you actually want to learn a language, Babbel is the better choice.
 You can read this Duolingo review to learn more.

 Babbel Ratings from Around the Web

-To save you time from scouring the web for more reviews of Babbel, I’ve compiled Babbel ratings from other leading websites.
+I’m a fan of Babbel, but don’t just take my word for it.
+Here are some Babbel ratings from other leading websites.
 These ratings include a mix of both editor reviews and user reviews.
 Babbel averages an 8.7/10.0 in its ratings around the web.
-This table shows you each site’s independent Babbel rating as of 2023.
+Here are each site’s independent Babbel rating as of 2023.